neondatabase/website/content/docs/guides/branch-archiving.md

 ## Is automatic branch archiving configurable?

-Branch archiving is not configurable on the Neon Free Plan.
-When branch archiving becomes available on Neon paid plan, configuration options such as disabling archiving may be offered on those plans.
+Branch archiving is not configurable.
+Arching and unarchiving happen automatically, as described above.

 ## Monitoring branch archiving